Overage agreement

 This document is for a property seller.
 It could be used for any land deal, regardless of value.
 Use by incorporating it in to the contract for sale or as a stand-alone agreement.

-As every property professional knows, overage is a useful device to obtain the maximum value from the sale of land.
+As every property professional knows, an overage provision is a useful device to obtain the maximum value from the sale of land.
 The buyer can buy at a low risk cost and the seller will ultimate share the future development value in the agreed proportions.

 This agreement provides for repeated payments over however many years you wish.
 Because the base value is always calculated for the date of the planning permission, the original seller has an inflation-proofed investment.